 Obviously, you get what you pay for.
 So the Tab A hasn’t got the fastest processor, its 8MP and 5MP cameras are nothing special and it’s running an older version of Android.
 But still, for a budget buy, this is a solid choice.(opens in new tab)

 If you mainly want to use a tablet for media consumption, but want a more premium experience than the Amazon Fire 7 (number 4 on our list), then consider the Amazon Fire HD 10.

-It’s got a great HD-resolution screen for all your entertainment needs, and very good audio for the price.
+Released in May 2021, it's got a great HD-resolution screen for all your entertainment needs, and very good audio for the price.
 Neither match up to the superior quality of the latest iPad Pro, but for most people they’ll be perfectly acceptable, particularly if you’re using a decent pair of headphones.

 As with all Amazon tablets, you won't be able to run Android and iOS apps.
 And while there are FireOS equivalents, if you’re wedded to a particular app that may be a deal breaker.
 The cameras (5MP on the front, 2MP on the back) are nothing to write home about, either.

 The Amazon Fire HD 10, then, should mainly be considered as a device for light web browsing and enjoying films and music rather than anything more serious and business-like.(opens in new tab)

 Choosing the best iPad alternative is largely about striking a balance between features and price.
 And the Lenovo Tab P11 Pro Gen 2, released in September 2022, manages to offer a number of premium features at a surprisingly affordable cost.